Island Ford Trail: hiking Island Ford Park on the Chattahoochee River

 Hike the Island Ford Trail to scenic views on the Chattahoochee River, exploring a wildlife-filled forest and several caves near Roswell, Georgia.

 Island Ford Park hosts three miles of hiking trails following the grand, wide-flowing Chattahoochee River in the Chattahoochee River National Recreation Area north of Atlanta.
 This hike trails a wildlife-filled forest on the Island Ford Trail and visits several large outcrops on a loop through the 300 acre park.
 (This Island Ford hike is one many fantastic Chattahoochee River trails near Atlanta – check out more Chattahoochee River hikes from Atlanta Trails.)

-At just over 1.25 miles, the Island Ford Trail arcs west, gaining elevation and departing the widening river.
+The Island Ford Trail arcs west, gaining elevation and departing the widening river.
 Wildlife, including deer, geese and lizard, are abundant and often sighted here in the more remote stretches of the park.

-$3 day pass, or included with a Chattahoochee River NRA annual pass
+$3 day pass, or included with a Chattahoochee River NRA annual pass.